Krxnkos/404-cards-not-found/docs/timeline.md

 | Thomas Pullan | Project Lead & Programmer |
 | Mason Bennett | Programmer & Tester       |
 | Anna Saunders | GFX & Tester              |

+### Project Management

+The Project initialisation involved first creating guide documentation such as a README file and a Style guide to inform people on how to properly contribute to the code of the project.

+Following some research from previous projects, I devised a styleguide to use proper styling techniques using simple and useful commit and programming strategies.

 ### Initial Ideas